 Videos and More videos

 Media has always been around to help increase engagement, and the most accessible content has been moving towards video.
 According to Smart Insights, “In 2017 90% of all content shared by users on social media is video.
 The biggest challenge is how you can capture your audience’s attention in the first 3 seconds.”
 If brands haven’t starting utilizing video content as part of their business plan, they need to start now.
 Video is becoming the fastest growing form of content on social media.
-By 2020 video will make up 80% of all online consumer internet traffic.
+The same report states that by 2020 video will make up 80% of all online consumer internet traffic.

 If you think about it, it makes complete sense.
 We Facetime each other.
 We upload videos to show what we’re doing and to prove that we were somewhere, or included in some event.
 If we aren’t looking at images, the ads popping up are videos.
 So, what does that mean for your content strategy?
-Facebook, Snapchat, Instagram, and Twitter have all invested in video to help engagement and brand awareness.
-Use these tools such as Facebook Live and Instagram Live to create new and exciting content.
+Facebook, Instagram, Twitter, and more have all invested in video to help engagement and brand awareness.
+Facebook live video brings even more excitement to the realm of social media.

 Data and more data

 When you set your marketing goals, be realistic and analyze your effectiveness.
 Develop monthly, even weekly, reports on the ROI for the content you are creating and posting on each platform.
 The way consumers engage in certain content may be different on Snapchat, Facebook, Instagram, and so-on.
 Be mindful of what engages consumers most across different platforms.
 Not only will this build your numbers, but your time and money will be spent more effectively.